qedalab/vcd_assert/docs/verilog/rsfq.rst

   if (internal_state_3) (clk => out) = delay_state3_clk_out;

-Critical Timing are specified with `$hold` assertions.
-They are used with the following.
+Critical timings are specified with `$hold` assertions.
+These are used with the following.
 The first condition:

 .. code-block:: verilog